ChrisHerrera90/Complete-AWS-Cloud-Security-Architecture-Design-and-Splunk-Detection-Against-Simlulated-Attacks/Phase 3: Windows Active Directory Server EC2 Instance Deployment and Setup/Phase 3 README.md

 ---
 ### Creating The Bastion Host EC2 Security Group so I can RDP Into It
 First, I needed to create the appropriate Security Group that will allow me to RDP into the Bastion Host.
 No other services will be activated.
 I also set up an `ingress` (inbound) rule that only allows my local IP address to connect via RDP for increased security.
+Finally I set `egress` rules that will allow Bastion to make outbound connections to private IPs within the private subnet (very important for RDPing from Bastion to other EC2s).

 ```tf
 provider "aws" {